Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 Garnet commes up as I have added it yo the db with the usage property of grounding.
 This also works if I do a search for "Meditaion" or search for a name of a crystal.
 After testing it a couple of times I realize that searching for the name might not be as useful.
-It might be better to be able to do a search for a specific chakra instead.
+It might be better to be able to do a search for a specific chakra instead, so the user can find a crystalfor a specific chakra in a easy way.
+I droped the index in MongoDB and created a new one targeting Usage, Chakra and method instead.

 * Result

-Text
+When the user loggs in to the website the search bar is accessed at the top of the page, and the user can search for a preaviously saved usage purpose, method or chakra.
+The result is displayed to the user as a accordion that can be clicked to show all the information.

 * Verdict

-Text
+The search function works as planned and shows the results for the user.

 **As a user I want to, be able to edit/update my information**